 Waste that do not adhere to the above guidelines will be LEFT BEHIND, NO EXCEPTIONS.

-As of October 1st, the RDN rolled out the new automated curbside collection service - a cleaner, safer and smarter way to collect waste.
-Simply roll your carts to the curb on your scheduled collection day.
-The new collection truck will empty the carts and return them back to the curb using a mechanical arm operated by the crew from inside the cab of the truck.
+On October 1, the RDN rolled out the new automated curbside collection service - a cleaner, safer and smarter way to collect waste.
 Please refer to your informationguide or click here to learn more.

 The Solid Waste Services Department owns and operates the Regional Landfill, Church Road Transfer Station and provides residential garbage, food waste and recycling collection to more than 29,000 households in the region.
 The RDN has made a long-term commitment to achieving Zero Waste, reducing garbage, conserving resources, reducing greenhouse gases and creating a more sustainable region.